Children of the Pond: Flash Fiction by cam

 “You shouldn’t do that.
 You might start a fire,” she said.
 When she turned back, the man had disappeared, but the cigarette continued to smolder.
 She walked over and stomped until there was no sign of smoke.

-“Where are you?” she said, speaking to the child who continued to call out, its voice coming from the water.
-The sun was setting, lengthening the shadows of the trees, casting her in gloom.
-She waded into the pond until something surfaced, swimming toward her leaving a wake behind.
+“Where are you?” she said, speaking to the child who continued to call out, the voice coming from the pond.
+The setting sun cast long shadows across the water.
+She waded in until something surfaced, swimming toward her leaving a wake behind.
 She backed toward the shore, but too slowly to escape.

 The man rose out of the water, standing on its surface.
 He was smoking another cigarette.
 As smoke rolled from his nostrils, the child’s voice came from his mouth.